 Seth’s educational background includes a B.S. in Civil Engineering from California State Polytechnic Pomona, a Master’s degree from UC Berkeley, and a PhD in Transportation Systems Engineering from the University of California at Irvine.
-His dissertation involved the creation of a new methodology for calculating air quality conditions near roadways in Southern California, and the associated population exposure to harmful tailpipe pollutants.
+His dissertation involved the creation of a new modelling methodology for calculating air quality conditions near roadways in Southern California, and the associated population exposure to harmful tailpipe pollutants.